PrefectHQ/prefect/docs/concepts/database.md

 - Storage blocks for flow and task results
 - Work queue configuration and status

-Currently Prefect Orion supports the following databases:
+Currently Prefect supports the following databases:

-- SQLite: The default in Prefect Orion, and our recommendation for lightweight, single-server deployments.
+- SQLite: The default in Prefect, and our recommendation for lightweight, single-server deployments.
 SQLite requires essentially no setup.
 - PostgreSQL: Best for connecting to external databases, but does require additional setup (such as Docker).
-Prefect Orion uses the [`pg_trgm`](https://www.postgresql.org/docs/current/pgtrgm.html) extension, so it must be installed and enabled.
+Prefect uses the [`pg_trgm`](https://www.postgresql.org/docs/current/pgtrgm.html) extension, so it must be installed and enabled.

 ## Using the database

-A local SQLite database is the default for Prefect Orion, and a local SQLite database is configured on installation.
+A local SQLite database is the default for Prefect.
+A local SQLite database is configured on installation.

 When you first install Prefect, your database will be located at `~/.prefect/orion.db`.